- Bunty – Bunty: #03 (01 Feb 1958) – #1550 (26 Sep 1987)

 This only lasted a 100 or so issues, then Bunty got revamped again.
 With issue 1658, the comic was now being printed on glossy paper and inside a lot more fully coloured strips appeared.
 The Bunty strip was renamed again; as Bunty-A Girl Like You.
 I believe a regular artist for this was Andy Tew.
 Again Bunty got a new hairstyle to depict the change, this is even commented on on the first strip.

-Her parents were still there and still recognisable as their earlier counterparts.
+Her parents were still there and still recognizable as their earlier counterparts.
 Two more regulars were added; friends Lisa and Jo and they became a permanent trio.
 Jo was a black curly haired girl (I wonder if she was a nod to that black curly haired girl that appeared on the first issue!) and Lisa a red head.
-Often these strips concentrated on Bunty’s crush of the week, or fashion, a lot more teen aimed than earlier strips.
+Often these strips concentrated on Bunty’s crush of the week, or fashion, so it was a lot more teen aimed than earlier strips.
 Bunty as a humour strip of a teenage girl also seemed to replace the younger Toots model.

 Its good to see the comics namesake survived throughout the years and the character of Bunty was a memorable one.